-James Lesh is a heritage researcher and consultant: please get in touch.
+James Lesh is an urban and cultural heritage researcher and consultant: please get in touch.

 As a historian and geographer, James adopts innovative methodologies and evidence-based approaches: for both conventional (historic and aesthetic) and emerging (social and sustainability) cultural heritage values.

 James also contributes to wider discussions around history and conservation and has provided commentary to ABC Radio National, ABC Radio Melbourne, The Age, Herald Sun, 3AW Radio, The Conversation, Foreground, ArchitectureAU and other outlets.

 University of Melbourne (2020–22, 2014–19)